-Last year’s Xperia 5 had a well deserved spot in our best Android phones round-up, and its successor is one of the best Android phones in 2021.
+Last year’s Xperia 5 had a well deserved spot in our best Android phones round-up, and its successor, the Sony Xperia 5 II, is one of the best Android phones in 2021.
 It doesn’t look much different from its premium predecessor but it’s an improvement in several key areas.

 The first improvement is in the extremely wide 21:9 display.
 As before it’s a 6.1-inch OLED running 2520 x 1080, but this time it has a 120Hz refresh rate for smoother scrolling, gaming and video.
 It ships with Android 10, not 9, and the processor is a Snapdragon 865 with Adreno 650 graphics; the previous Xperia was powered by an 855 and 640 respectively.

 The superb cameras are largely unchanged but the main camera has better low light performance, and both Wi-Fi and Bluetooth now support the latest versions.
 The battery’s bigger and charges more quickly than before, and overall performance is notably better than last year’s model.
 It’s hardly revolutionary but it’s an excellent evolution of an already superb smartphone.

 The 5G-ready LG Velvet is something of a departure for the South Korean electronics giant, marking a change in direction for its design language and a bid to find success in the mid-range market rather than with a top-end flagship – the Snapdragon 756G processor is evidence of that.